InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 exercises in the [Open Organization Workbook](https://opensource.com/open-organization/resources/workbook)

-Now, how do you figure out where an Inner Source project would like to discuss changes, future direction of the project?
+Now, how do you figure out where an InnerSource project would like to discuss changes, future direction of the project?
 Many InnerSource projects outline how they like to be approached by potential Contributors in their README.md.
 If that document becomes too large to handle contribution guidelines tend to be split